Garage Extension Cost

 When planning a new garage extension, unless using a prefab, building designs or drawings will need to be created.
 Usually, a specialist designer or architect creates the plans; in order to make sure the correct materials, the correct style is used, and you get the results you want.

-How much will garage designs costs?
+How much will garage designs cost?

 This will take up a large percentage of the labour costs, considering it will be one of the smaller jobs involved.
-The cost to hire an Architect or specialist designer usually is around £200 per day.
+The cost to hire an architect or specialist designer usually is around £200 per day.

 However, they would usually charge by a completed job rather than per day.
 This would be around £400 to £1,000 for a completed design, drawing, and technical specifications.